From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Discussion and Conclusion

 At the same time, the findings should not be overstated.
 The framework is most convincing as evidence of technical feasibility, not as proof that clinicians can now develop clinical AI independently.
 Its success still depends on the quality of the validation signal, the tractability of the task, the availability of established technical solutions, and the extent to which clinically important risks can be articulated in advance.
 Problems involving hidden shortcut signals are likely to remain challenging.

-In conclusion, the results support a cautious but meaningful conclusion: autonomous coding agents may provide a foundation for a more clinician-driven model-development paradigm in clinical AI.
+Finally, our results support a cautious but meaningful conclusion: autonomous coding agents may provide a foundation for a more clinician-driven model-development paradigm in medicine.
 Rather than replacing scientific judgement or specialist oversight, such a system attempts to narrow the gap between clinical intent and technical implementation.
-That possibility is important, because it suggests a path toward model-development workflows that are not only more efficient, but also more directly shaped by the clinicians who best understand the real-world clinical problem.
+We deem this important, because these agentic systems suggest a path toward model-development workflows that are not only more efficient, but also more directly shaped by the clinicians who best understand the real-world clinical problem.